Strong underlying aluminum fundamentals, Alcoa innovation driving profitable growth

 “Alcoa is uniquely positioned to participate in this growth.
 The integration of our talent, technology and world-class assets is unmatched in the industry and will power our business to historic levels of profitability.”

 Executives outlined the unique strengths and major value drivers of their businesses, including:

 Global Primary Products

-- Centers of Excellence to drive continued productivity
+- Centers of Excellence driving $520 million in productivity savings in 2011

 - Improving cost curve position: targeting 23rd percentile in alumina, 41st percentile in aluminum by 2015